 The Minerals Council of Australia has a range of facts and figures about the industry and career prospects:

-- responsible for 7 per cent of Australia’s GDP in 2011
+- Responsible for 8% of Australia’s GDP in recent years

 Source: Hays Specialist Recruitment and the Minerals Council of Australia